-As an employee of a larger catering organization, you can expect a median yearly salary of \$35,000 to \$50,000, according to www.payscale.com, a Web site that publishes accurate, real-time salary reports based on job title, location, education, skills, and experience.
-The benefits of employment are that you do not take the financial risk of starting a business, you have fewer job responsibilities than a catering business owner, and you gain valuable experience.
+The benefits of being an employee of a larger catering organization are that you do not take the financial risk of starting a business, you have a guaranteed salary and fewer job responsibilities than a catering business owner, and you gain valuable experience.
 The downside is that your earning potential is more limited.

 As a caterer owning your own business, there is no guaranteed salary.
 You risk the money you use to start your business, your job responsibilities cover all aspects of the business, and any mistakes you make affect you directly.
 The upside is that your earning potential is virtually unlimited.

 A medium-size catering business grossing \$500,000 per year (about \$10,000 in receipts every week) can realize a profit ranging from 10 to 20 percent, or \$50,000 to \$100,000.
-Top caterers can gross \$1 million or more with a similar profit margin-about \$100,000 to \$200,000 per year.
+Top caterers can gross \$1 million or more with a similar profit margin- \$100,000 to \$200,000 per year.
 Keeping expenses in line and factoring profit into your pricing are the keys to that profit.
 (See Chapter 3, "Pricing for Profit.")

-Whether you want to start your own business or to be employed as a catering roader, there are many types of catering to consider.
+Whether you want to start your own business or be employed as a caterer or catering manager, there are many types of catering to consider.